New Leadership: An overview of the best modern leadership styles

 Instead of strict hierarchies, an open working culture is established, and instead of one-sided use of power, employees are empowered.

-There are plenty of modern leadership styles and methods that meet the requirements of the digital working world.
+There are plenty of modern leadership styles that meet the requirements of the digital working world.
+Many styles overlap in some respects and differ in others.

-Which leadership style fits best depends on multiple factors: company type and size, corporate culture, existing infrastructure, and – above all – personality and competencies of the manager and his or her employees.
+Which leadership style fits best depends on multiple factors, for example on company type, company size, and corporate culture.
+The personality and competencies of the manager and their employees are also important.

-Employees are given the freedom to work autonomously and make their own decisions – for example, regarding their tasks and working time management or the way in which certain goals are achieved.
-They are involved in major decisions and can actively contribute to company-wide solutions and processes.
+Employees are given the freedom to work autonomously and make their own decisions.
+This applies, for example, to their allocation of tasks, time management, or the way in which certain goals are achieved.
+They are involved in major corporate decisions and play an active role in shaping processes.

 Leaders act as coaches and strengthen the self-management skills of their teams.
 Instead of giving orders and distributing tasks, teams are empowered to guide themselves.